 Members must keep a record of their visits and record them either in the Salmon Log at the Weirend hut or via text or recorded message with the Clubs Recorder, Trevor Hyde.
 Details of the river level and general conditions along with any sightings are appreciated.

 Anglers are permitted on the water one hour before sunrise and must leave the water no later than one hour after sunset according to Meteorological Office data.

 Anglers must be in possession of a valid National Rod Licence for migratory fish when fishing.
 Club bailiffs will ask to see these when checking Club permits.

 National Resources Wales (NRW) is the regulatory authority for the River Wye and their bylaws for salmon and sea trout angling must be observed at all times.
 For full details refer to the NRW website.

-Guest permits are available for members by prior arrangement with the Club Recorder at a cost to the member of £30.
+Guest permits are available for members by prior arrangement with the Club Bailiff or Salon Representative at a cost to the member of £30.
 These can be obtained 3 times in any one season per member.